+BEST WISHES

-BEST WISHES You're tops with us.
+You're tops with us,

 Grads.
-Best of luck in future endeavors.
+Best of luck

+in future endeavors.
-Westerman

-Drug
+Westerman Drug

 We salute your achievements and hope that continued success reward you in years to come.
 HI-WAY CAFE

+McPHERSON GULF SERVICE

 DINA'S POCO TACO

+From the

 Mrs. Bailey Post

-country-side is beginning to .

 green up some, and of course

-everyone is hoping for more
+soon, so our area will be back

-If nothing prevents, there should be an excellent fall
+If nothing prevents, there

+should be an excellent fall

 crop of pecans for I've never

 seen so many blooms that fell

-after the rain and wind, Check
+after the rain and wind.
+Check

 trees for needed spraying.
 Excellent material may be had

+for the asking at the County

 Agent's Office.
 Too, watch for

 activity of young bagworms on

 the trees this month.
 They will

 be easier to control while insects are small.
 Perhaps this

 might keep from having such

 an infestation of these worms

-around plants.
-Violets can be

-May is a good month to viown neighborhood and view new

-may fit into your garden plan.
+dug, divided and reset now.